 Best restaurant with furry friends: Jack’s Cat Cafe

-Located in a very sweet garden this place specialises in smoothie bowls and nourish bowls.
-While it calls itself a plant-based cafe, it does still serve eggs and dairy although of course non dairy milks are an option.
+Located in a very sweet garden this place specializes in smoothie bowls and nourishes bowls.
+While it calls itself a plant-based café, it does still serve eggs and dairy although of course, nondairy milk is an option.
 Seb was not keen on his coffee experience, but we both enjoyed our food.

 We’re so happy to say that these days in Hoi An, the vegan options are not limited to simply hole in the walls and that you can enjoy vegan food in so many different settings and budgets.

-So, which favourite vegan restaurants did we miss?
+So, which favorite vegan restaurants did we miss?
 What are you opinions on these places?
 Has this inspired you to want to head to Vietnam?